Snyderman Scholars Applied Genomics & Precision Medicine Summer Program

 - Policy, health economics and bioethics.

+Students will receive campus housing and a $4,800 stipend.
 We especially encourage women and individuals from underrepresented minority groups to apply.
 Students will be selected for the program based on their academic record, essay, and letters of support/recommendation.

 Susanne Haga, Ph.D.